 Stay up-to-date with hospitality trends

 Typsy’s 1000+ hospitality lessons are practical, effective, and fun!
-You can learn more about everything from service to cocktails and leadership skills.
+You can learn more about everything from money saving tips, plus service to housekeeping and leadership skills.

 2. Optimize your staff’s schedules